Q: How can a project be grandfathered?

-A: These are both booklets that will accompany the drawings at plan submittal.
+A: These are both booklets that will accompany the drawings at the plan submittal.

-When applicable the Drawing set should include a SWPPP site plan sheet and associated details.
-When applicable the Drawing set should include a SWQMP site plan sheet and associated details and calculations.
+The drawing set should include an SWPPP site plan sheet and associated details when applicable.
+When applicable, the Drawing set should include an SWQMP site plan sheet and associated details and calculations.
 Example SWPPP and SWQMP formats can be found at http://www.cleanwaterways.org

 Q: When is a Stormwater Pollution Prevention Plan (SWPPP) required?

-Q: When is a SWQMP and SWQ Permit required?
+Q: When is an SWQMP and SWQ Permit required?

 A: See the Regulations of Harris County for Storm Water Quality for specific requirements.
-Generally a SWQMP is required for New Development of a 5-acre or larger parcel of land regardless of the amount actually being disturbed.
-An SWQMP is required for Re-development of a 5-acre or larger parcel where 1 acre or more of impervious surface is being added.
-Two common exemptions from developing a SWQMP are Grandfathering by an existing storm sewer line (pipe) or by filing an Industrial Activities Certificate.
+Generally, an SWQMP is required for the New Development of a 5-acre or larger parcel of land regardless of the amount actually being disturbed.
+An SWQMP is required for the re-development of a 5-acre or larger parcel where 1 acre or more impervious surface is added.
+Two common exemptions from developing an SWQMP are Grandfathering by an existing storm sewer line (pipe) or by filing an Industrial Activities Certificate.

 Q: Can we come in and visit/review drawings with you?

-Q: When are Filter Fabric, Rock Filter Damns, and Reinforced Filter Fabric Fence used for the construction phase?
+Q: When are Filter Fabric, Rock Filter Damns, and Reinforced Filter Fabric fences used for the construction phase?

 Q: Do I need a Notice of Intent (NOI)?